 Eliot Wolf has held several administrative positions with the Packers in the past.
 From 2004-2008, he was a pro personnel assistant.
 In 2009, he was promoted to the Assistant Director of Pro Personnel.
 He held that position until 2012 when he was named Director of Pro Personnel.
 In 2015, Wolf was again promoted.
 This time he was named Director of Player Personnel.
 Wolf held that position for just one year because he was promoted again.
 In 2016, he became the Packers’ Director of Football Operations.

 After Ted Thompson was fired, Eliot Wolf was one of the leading candidates to take over as Packers’ general manager.
 However, the position went to Brian Gutekunst and Wolf took an Assistant General Manager role with the Cleveland Browns.
 He held that position until 2019.
-Last season, Wolf was hired as a front office consultant for the New England Patriots.
+In 2020, Wolf was hired as a front office consultant for the New England Patriots.